vikram-r/subreddit-suggester/README.md

 `gradle run -Dtoken=<token>`

-Eventually your token will expire, which means you will have to repeat the process again to retreive a new valid token.
+You can keep using this command for a while, but eventually your token will expire.
+You will need to repeat the process to login again.

 #TODO